Case Study 18: Samsø – renewable energy island

-The project conducted several campaigns that aimed to give knowledge and practical abilities to local citizens to save energy and get acquainted with renewable energy technology.
+The project conducted several campaigns that aimed to educate and equip local citizens with practical abilities to save energy and get acquainted with renewable energy technology.
 These campaigns included education and certification of local entrepreneurs, house calls by energy advisors, and energy-saving campaigns.
 These campaigns were essential in achieving the project’s primary objective – 100% self-sufficiency with renewable energy using local resources – in just eight years, two years ahead of time.